RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/README.md

 **Types of Instructions**
 The instructions which operate on the signed and unsigned integer numbers are called as Base Interger Instructions.
 There are about 47 types of Base Insterger Instrcutions in the RISC-V architecture.
 Some of them are mentioned below:
   - The instructions that operates only on registers are called as **R-type Instructions**.
   Example: add x8, x24, x8
   - The instructions that operates on registers and immediate values are called as **I-type Instructions**.
   Example: ld x8, 16(x32)
   - The instructions that operates only on the source registers and the immediate values, and also used for storing purposes are called as **S-type Instructions**.
   Example: sd x8, 8(x23)

 Since all the registers that are being accessed by R-type, or I-type or S-type Instructions are of 5 bits, hence total no of register that can be represented are 2^5 = 32.
 This is the reason why there are 32 registers (i.e. x0 - x31) present in the RISC-V architecture.

 For testing the ABI call using 1to9_custom.c and load.S in order to find sum of numbers from 1 to 9, we refere to the Day_2 folder.
+Testing ABI call using [1to9_custom.c](https://github.com/aditikhare11/RISC-V-Core/blob/master/Codes/1to9_custom.c) and [load.S](https://github.com/aditikhare11/RISC-V-Core/blob/master/Codes/load.S) to find sum of numbers from 1 to 9.

 # Makerchip Platform

-[Makerchip](http://makerchip.com/) is a free online environment by Redwood EDA for developing high-quality integrated circuits.
+Makerchip is a free online environment by Redwood EDA for developing high-quality integrated circuits.
 The online platform can be used to code, compile, simulate and debug Verilog designs from a browser.
 It gives you a place to create any digital sequential logic you can dream up faster than you ever thought was possible, all within your browser.
 The breakthrough in productivity is two fold:
   - A tight integration of design, simulation, and debug capabilities
   - Support for Transaction-Level Verilog (TL-Verilog), in addition to Verilog and synthesizable SystemVerilog.

 For basic tutorial steps , you can refer [here].
-For complete details, you can browse [Makerchip](http://makerchip.com/).
+For complete details, you can browse [Makerchip Platform](http://makerchip.com/).

 # TL-Verilog
 Transaction-Level Verilog (TL-Verilog) is an emerging extension to SystemVerilog that supports a new design methodology, called transaction-level design.
 For this project, TL-Verilog has been chosed as the HDL of choice for the design.
 Projects on Makerchip can be completely designed using TL-Verilog.
 Transaction Level - Verilog standard is an extension of Verilog which has various advantages like simpler syntax, shorter codes and easy pipelining.
 You can learn more about TL-Verilog [here](http://tl-x.org/).